Log-s/TooGoodToGo-Notifier/README.md

 # /!\ This is important
 ```

 **4.** Download the `ntfy` app, and subscribe to a subject.
-The string you choose for your subject must be unique so strangers can't subsribe to your feed.
+The string you choose for your subject must be unique so strangers can't subscribe to your feed.
 A random string will to the job.

 **5.** Fill the `config.json` file with the data from steps 3 and 4.